105 – Nipissing University

 Regardless of the building style, each fully furnished unit features private bedrooms, a kitchen with a fridge and stove, a living room and a full bathroom for every 2 or 3 students.

-The Guaranteed Residence application and applicable deposit must be received by June 1, 2018.
+You must return the Guaranteed Residence Application Form and applicable deposit by June 1, 2020.
 Other applicants may apply to residence but a place is not guaranteed.

-You are encouraged to contact the Financial Aid Administrator if you require information about OSAP and Nipissing’s financial aid program.
+You are encouraged to contact the Financial Aid Administrator if you require information about the Ontario Student Assistance Program (OSAP) and Nipissing’s financial aid program.
 Canadian and international high school applicants are eligible for Nipissing’s Entrance Scholarships starting at $1,500 for students with an 80% average.